 In 2016, Fletcher Cox signed a six-year contract extension worth $103 million with $63 million guaranteed.

 He was set to go into the 2021 season with a base salary of $15,000,000 and bonuses worth $8,879,939; however, on September 11, the Eagles restructured his contract.
 Roseman converted $13.95 million of Cox’s base salary into a signing bonus, creating $11.14 million in cap space.

 Though, the defensive tackle would have made $23.9 million this year, Cox still remains #1 on the list.
-There was much controversy as he remained stat-less in Week 1-4, but he clocked his first sack against the Carolina Panthers during Philadelphia’s Week 5 victory.
+There was much controversy as he remained stat-less in Week 1-4, since Week 5, he now has three sacks.

 Lane Johnson — $11,056,498